DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

   * name `string`: The name of the resource.
   * tags `object`: The tags of the resource.
   * type `string`: The type of the resource.

+### LabAnnouncementProperties
+* LabAnnouncementProperties `object`: Properties of a lab's announcement banner
+  * enabled `string` (values: Enabled, Disabled): Is the lab announcement active/enabled at this time?
+  * expirationDate `string`: The time at which the announcement expires (null for never)
+  * expired `boolean`: Has this announcement expired?
+  * markdown `string`: The markdown text (if any) that this lab displays in the UI.
+If left empty/null, nothing will be shown.
+  * provisioningState `string`: The provisioning status of the resource.
+  * title `string`: The plain text title for the lab announcement
+  * uniqueIdentifier `string`: The unique immutable identifier of a resource (Guid).

+### LabAnnouncementPropertiesFragment
+* LabAnnouncementPropertiesFragment `object`: Properties of a lab's announcement banner
+  * enabled `string` (values: Enabled, Disabled): Is the lab announcement active/enabled at this time?
+  * expirationDate `string`: The time at which the announcement expires (null for never)
+  * expired `boolean`: Has this announcement expired?
+  * markdown `string`: The markdown text (if any) that this lab displays in the UI.
+If left empty/null, nothing will be shown.
+  * title `string`: The plain text title for the lab announcement

 ### LabCost
 * LabCost `object`: A cost item.